Your search for sling returned 50 results.

 A part-by-part examination of the trapdoor Springfield rifle and carbine, with illustrations showing the variations found within serial number ranges.
 Parts from various models became mixed, as arms were returned to the arsenal, for repair or upgrade.
 Learn if your 45-70 Springfield is assembled from the correct as-issued parts.
 An important refere

-This Mortimer .54 caliber flint lock rifle is stocked in European walnut, and is a replica of the famous rifles originally made by Mortimer, of London, circa 1820.
-The 35-1/2" octagon-to-round barrel is highly polished and finished to a high gloss chocolate brown.
-A special patent hooked breech and tang allow the barrel to lift out easily for clean
+This Mortimer Whitworth .451 caliber percussion rifle is stocked in walnut, and is a replica of the famous rifles originally made by Mortimer, of London.
+The 31-1/2" octagon-to-round barrel is highly polished and finished to a high gloss blue.
+A patent hooked breech and tang allow the barrel to lift out easily for cleaning after use.
+This target ri

 This antique European fowler appears to have Germanic origins.
 The walnut stock has a checkered wrist and scattered handling marks from decades of use.
 The left side of the buttstock displays well executed raised carving.
 The brass trim has developed a mellow patina, and the triggerguard is a modern replacement.
 The .60 caliber smoothbore is mostly